FISCO-BCOS/FISCO-BCOS-DOC/en/docs/api.md

 ### RPC error code

-When error occurs in a RPC call, the returned response object should contain error result field, which includes following member parameters:
+When a rpc call is made, the Server will reply with a response, which contains error result field, which includes as follows:

-- code: to show error type in integer
+- code: A Number that indicates the error type that occurred.
-- message: to briefly describe the error in string
+- message: A String providing a short description of the error.
-- data: contains the basic type and structured type of additional information of the error; optional parameter
+- data: A Primitive or Structured value that contains additional information about the error.
+This may be omitted.

-There are 2 types of error code for error objects: JSON-RPC standard error code and FISCO BCOS RPC error code.
+There are 2 types of error code: JSON-RPC standard error code and FISCO BCOS RPC error code.

 #### JSON-RPC standard error code

-Standard error codes and their definitions:
+Standard error codes and their corresponding meanings are as follows:

 | code   | message              | definition                       |
 | :----- | :------------------- | :------------------------- |